2 arrested in Pakistan over Rs 200 mn fraud in online business | Business

 2 arrested in Pakistan over Rs 200 mn fraud in online business

-These applications were linked to Binance, the leading virtual platform for buying and selling Bitcoins and other similar cryptocurrencies, according to the paper.However, these applications suddenly vanished and investment of around Rs17.7 billion made by Pakistanis were lost.
+These applications were linked to Binance, the leading virtual platform for buying and selling Bitcoins and other similar cryptocurrencies, according to the paper.However, these applications suddenly vanished and investment of around Rs 17.6 billion made by Pakistanis were lost.

 - Country: